 Then, after the approval from the Education programme director, the child is included into the Seva Hundi/‘India for India’ recipients list.

-The SevaHundiconcept was introduced in 2012 to exhort as many people as possible, to donate very little amounts locally, with the intention of pooling them annually and making a sizeable contribution to worthy causes such as the education of orphans and nutrition for malnourished Chenchutribals
+The Seva Hundi initiative was born in 2012 to exhort as many people as possible to donate very little amounts locally with the intention of pooling them annually and making a sizeable contribution to worthy causes.

-So significant was the amount collected that RDT asked the donors what it should do with the funds gathered.
+So significant was the amount collected that RDT asked donors what it should do with the funds gathered.
 It was unanimously agreed upon that the amount be spent on educating orphaned children.